noss-wiki/zenith/README.md

   - Event handler
 - Copy and pasting
   - Markdown compatibility; change to correct format of nodes upon pasting
+  - Notion compatibility (https://evercoder.github.io/clipboard-inspector/, to view all types notion uses)
+    - Keep correct formatting (blocks, style)
+    - Keep blame, notion gives the last edited timestamp and the user id
+      - Get email adress of user id by using notion api; and check if same email is used by a user in the workspace, otherwise give option to transfer ownership to user who pasted it or just show the notion name of the user
+- Add option to reduce motion (add [data-reduced-motion] to html or body)

 - Improve block title and descriptions